fastenhealth/policy/terms.md

 - We may provide a more prominent notice (including email notifications) when we make material changes that all of our users should know about.

+## Updates and Notifications

+We reserve the right to update these Terms at any time.
+When we do, we will update the "Effective Date" at the top of the Terms and post the revised version on our website.
+If the changes are material, we will provide additional notice—such as sending an email to the address associated with your account or displaying a prominent notice in the Services—before the changes take effect.

+Your continued use of the Software or Services after such updates are posted constitutes your acceptance of the revised Terms.
+If you do not agree to the updated Terms, you must discontinue using the Services.

 ## Source Code License

 As of October-2023, Fasten Health is licensed under the [GNU General Public License, Version 3.0](https://github.com/fastenhealth/fasten-onprem/blob/main/LICENSE.md).